aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 ## Hypotheses 1 through 3

-A suite of visual aids were created a means of visualising the various hypotheses that this landmarking protocol will be used to test.
-The visual representation of the following hypotheses were produced for my own reference, and used to critically assess the utility of the semilandmarks employed in the landmarking protocol.
-All hypotheses tested for this study will enlist the same sample of Dalton projectile points.
+A suite of visual aids were created as a means of visualising the hypotheses that LM3d3:c1 will be used to test.
+The visual representation of the following hypotheses were produced for my own reference, and were used to critically assess the utility of the semilandmarks employed in the landmarking protocol. *All hypotheses tested for this study will enlist the same sample of Dalton projectile points.*

 ### Hypothesis 1